renan991995/MARS-PLUS/README.md

 ## MARS: the prototype

 In computer-aided molecular design (CAMD) [1][2], the capability of generating new molecular species from existing one is vital.
-[MARS program](https://github.com/hsuhsuanhao/MARS) [3] is devised for such demand.
-It consists of two components:
+[MARS](https://github.com/hsuhsuanhao/MARS) program [3], devised for such demand, consists of two components:

 * **Molecular data structure (MDS)** : Base elements and 5 arrays of integers
 * **Genetic operators**              : ring formation, addition, subtraction, exchange, crossover, and combination